B2B Content Marketing Case Study: 268% traffic growth in 6 months

 How many leads sign up for the webinar and how many attended it

-How many leads Sales Hacker’s partner generated from the event
+How many leads did Sales Hacker’s partner generate from the event

 How did they promote the event